Why No Metal in Microwave?

 When heated in a microwave, plastics react to the radiation waves by releasing these toxins, among others, into the food.
 Glass is a better choice for microwaving, but in general radiation waves from microwaves are to be avoided due to human health concerns.
 Additonally, food retains its nutritional value better when reheated conventionally on the stovetop, toaster oven and other ways described above.

 When we explain that steel containers, like ECOlunchboxes, which are ideal for to-go foods because of their lightweight and unbreakability, would be a great substitute for their plastic containers, they usually say they wouldn’t be open to change because they’d need to heat their food before serving in a microwave.
-That’s what prompted us to write this blog laying out the many options available to people seeking to reheat food in metal containers!
+That’s what prompted us to write this blog laying out the many options available to people seeking to reheat food in microwave-safe steel containers!

 So next time you reflexively start to put food in a microwave, think again.
 Try using a different reheating method to maximize the nutritional goodness of your meal.
 Plus, food tastes so much better when it’s not microwaved.
 You’ll barely miss the few extra minutes it takes to heat something up the old-fashioned way.